 Parents can influence the behavior and attitude of their children in two ways: through guidance or digital monitoring.
 Let your kids know the potential risks of the internet and social media before they enter into the digital world.
 Early education helps teens to make responsible decisions on how to use the internet and its advantages.

 Knowing what is going on in your children’s lives is not as difficult if you share a strong bond with them.
 The more you talk to your kids and listen to them, the more you will gain their trust.
 Always listen to your kids’ issues and be available for them to help them deal with their problems.
 The communication plays a key role in building parent-kid bonding and makes teens feel comfortable sharing their issues with parents including those they face online.

 Discuss Internet Safety

-Get your kids learn using the internet safely and securely.
-Educate them what type of threats they can face online such as bullying and child molestation.
+Get your kids to learn using the internet safely and securely.
+Educate them about what type of threats they can face online such as bullying and child molestation.
 Tell them how the predators and catfishers lure youngsters online and exploit them later.
-Make sure your kids utilize the social media privacies and know the risks attached with disclosing private information on these platforms.
+Make sure your kids utilize the social media privacies and know the risks attached to disclosing private information on these platforms.

 The widespread adoption of digital technologies by the youngsters has challenged the parenthood.
 Despite the enormous benefits, the digital connectivity poses potential risks for the adolescents the parents are responsible to protect from.
 Parents today report multiple ways to monitor and influence the digital behavior of their kids, from checking out what their teens post on social media to blocking the age-inappropriate websites and apps.
 Digital monitoring has become inevitable as it helps parents supervise the online and offline activities of their kids to ensure their safety.